-Friends of Embark, Amanda and her fiancé John, are proud pup-parents to Roscoe and Riley.
-This happy California family recently ran into a canine health issue and turned to Embark for clarity.
-Let’s get to know this pack!
+Amanda and her fiancé John are proud pet parents to Roscoe and Riley.
+This happy California family discovered a canine health issue and turned to Embark for clarity.

-Roscoe was in John’s life before he met Amanda!
-However, the pair adopted Riley together.
-Both pups were rescued from a kill shelter in Kentucky.
+Roscoe was in John’s life before he met Amanda.
+The pair adopted Riley together.
+Both dogs were rescued from a shelter in Kentucky.
 Roscoe is a 6-year-old mix who was originally found tied under a trailer.
-After taking an Embark test, Amanda learned that Roscoe is about 50 percent Australian Cattle Dog with some Labrador Retriever, Doberman Pinscher, Airedale Terrier, and Supermutt in him.
+After taking an Embark dog DNA test, Amanda learned that Roscoe is about 50% Australian Cattle Dog with some Labrador Retriever, Doberman Pinscher, Airedale Terrier, and Supermutt in him.

 Amanda says Roscoe is the “dog version of a Honey Badger” and incredibly intelligent; he outsmarts her and John at every turn, she explained.

 Roscoe loves any type of food and occasionally sneaks into the bathroom to eat toilet paper.
 He gets “super excited” about birds and has a strong emotional attachment to toys.
 His favorite activity is to carry and nurture his toys; he especially loves stuffed animals.
-He may be sweet with his toys, but don’t use baby talk when communicating with this pup.
-He will growl at you.
+He may be sweet with his toys, but don’t use baby talk when communicating with this pup—he’ll growl at you.

 Roscoe also collects socks.
-Amanda says he often walks around the house with multiple pairs in his mouth at once.
-We are not talking two or three, Amanda says he can fit eight pairs in his mouth at once.
+Amanda says he often walks around the house with multiple pairs in his mouth at once—up to eight pairs at the same time.